outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-09-19-my-favourite-questions.md

 ### The 5Cs of Strategic Thinking, Decision Making and Delegation
 #### 1. Colour
-- Set a clear intention
+- What is the intention of this decision or deliverable?
-- Assign a level of importance
+- What is the level of importance?
-- Answer 'what does done look like?'
+- What does done look like?

 #### 2. Context
 - What's happening in other areas that will impact or be impacted by this decision or deliverable?